How To Add Some “Lady Gaga” To Your Creative Work

 She is so GOOD.
 Piano, singing, acting, writing songs, theatrical expression, you name it, she does it.

 If you could tell the world anything you wanted, what would you say?

 Would you want more visual beauty?
-Should all hospitals be full of color?
+Should all hospitals be full of colour?

 Would you want more common sense?

-Maybe you would love life to be more pratical?
+Maybe you would love life to be more practical?